-The 8D team oriented problem solving method is a great bolt-on to that control chart that is telling you that you have a problem.
+The 8D team oriented problem solving method is a great bolt-on to the control chart that is telling you that you have a problem.
 An 8D is a structured method that reinforces team work, encourages a bias for action, and delivers robust and permanent solutions across functions.

 Here are the eight disciplines in an 8D: